TheEngineRoom-UniGe/OWLOOP/README.md

 ##### Unchecked Warning

 You may experience unchecked conversion warning during compilation.
-Those are due to generic *grounding* and *building*, correctly wrapped inside the architecture.
+Those are due to generic *grounding* and *building*, correctly wrapped inside the architecture and checked by the compiler in other methods.